Subsequent applications

 Nikola Kovačević

-In the case of Turkish Political activist,[9] the applicant failed to underline an entire set of crucial evidence which indicate his political persecution in Türkiye.
-His lawyer was unable to fill out a very simple asylum application form, he did not prepare him for the hearing while in extradition detention, nor he did CoI research and submitted the CoI report.
-In the end, after asylum application was rejected as well as the appeal, the lawyer failed to lodge complaint to the Administrative Court and the case was discontinued.
+In a 2022 case of Turkish Political activist,[10] the applicant failed to underline an entire set of crucial evidence which indicate his political persecution in Türkiye.
+His lawyer failed to fill out the asylum application form.
+He did not prepare the applicant for the hearing while in extradition detention either, nor did he conduct CoI research and submitted the CoI report.
+After asylum application and the ensuing appeal were rejected, the lawyer failed to lodge a complaint to the Administrative Court and the case was discontinued.

 Both applicants, with the help of their new legal representatives, decided to lodge subsequent asylum application outlining now in details with an entire set of facts which were not put forward in their past procedures, but also some new facts which arose in the meantime.
 As it was the case in subsequent asylum procedure of the Pakistani boy, the Asylum Office outlined the following.

-In the case of Kyrgyz national, where the first instance procedure was concluded before the first instance decision was rendered, it is clear that Asylum Office has never taken in consideration a single fact which could indicate to the persecution but declared that the facts outline in subsequent asylum application were insufficient.
-In other words, Asylum Office denied the applicant the possibility for his case to be examined in merits.
+In the case of the Kyrgyz national, where the first instance procedure was concluded before the first instance decision was issued, it is clear that the Asylum Office never took into consideration a single fact which corroborated his alleged persecution and, instead, declared that the facts set forth in the subsequent asylum application were insufficient.
+In other words, the Asylum Office denied the applicant of the possibility to have his case examined on the merits.

 There were no instances in which applicants who had been returned to their countries of origin came back to Serbia and lodged subsequent applications.
 Applicants who lodge subsequent applications are considered to be asylum seekers and are entitled to material reception conditions.